You want smart political talk without the meltdowns?

 They are afraid.

-I think in the end they'll acquit him.
+I think in the end, they'll acquit him.

 But I know they're afraid.

-In let's look at the three cases.
+Let's look at the three cases.

-Immediately when the lead star witness for the prosecution admits he pointed a loaded gun at Kyle Rittenhouse before Kyle Rittenhouse shot him.
+Immediately, when the lead star witness for the prosecution admits he pointed a loaded gun at Kyle Rittenhouse before Kyle Rittenhouse shot him, okay, we can put that charge aside.

-Then you've got an example, and I was kind of shocked that the judge allowed this provocation lifeline uh to be thrown out to the prosecution in the last moments of this case here.
+Then you've got an example, and I was kind of shocked that the judge allowed this provocation lifeline to be thrown out to the prosecution in the last moments of this case here.

 That in other words, you lose the right to self-defense if you provoke the incident in the first place.

-Now you regain the right to self-defense if in fact you try to remove yourself from the situation.
+Now, you regain the right to self-defense if, in fact, you try to remove yourself from the situation.

 And then in the third case, you got this guy holding on to the barrel of Kyle Rittenhouse's gun.